 The Children’s SOC Planning Committee was established by statute in 1993 (52-2-301, 52-2-303,52-2-304 MCA) to develop an integrated service system for children under age 18 who are seriously emotionally disturbed (SED), at risk for placement in an out-of-home setting, and needing the assistance of more than one state agency.
-The statute was updated in 2001 and 2003to further describe a children’s System of Care and to define the duties of the planning committee.
-In 2007, the Children’s SOC Planning Committee became two subcommittees: 1) The Children’s Statutory SOC Planning Committee and 2) the Children’s Community SOC Planning Committee.
+The statute was updated in 2001 to further describe a children’s System of Care and to define the duties of the planning committee.

-The Children’s SOC Community Planning Committee is made up of approximately 20 members who represent family members of youth, Native Americans, advocacy groups, mental health providers that serve young people and community members.
+The Children’s SOC Planning Committee is made up of approximately 30 members who represent family members of youth, Native Americans, advocacy groups, and mental health providers that serve young people and community members.
 The Director of Department of Public Health and Human Services (DPHHS) appoints the members.

 The Children’s SOC Planning Committee duties include: